It's wonderful to see Ancestor's Trail events popping up around the world.

 First to follow our UK lead was the Halton-Peel Humanists of Mississauga near Toronto in Ontario thanks mainly to the work of Kevin Saldanha.
 They now choose to walk forwards in time along 12.5km of the Culham trail and en route display living representatives from the tree of life. http://ancestorstrail.ca

-Next on the Ancestor's trail world map (unless anywhere else beats them to it!) will be the USA who have confirmed a trail in the Mohonk Preserve in New York State on April 28th.
-This is being led by an Evos consortium team comprised of Glenn Geher, Aron Wiegand and Olivia Jewell of SUNY (the State University of New York).
-The University has a long history of organising a variety of outreach events, and their trail willtake place in a beautiful location as well as being a highly faithful representation of the Ancestor's Tale book. http://evostudies.org/the-ancestors-trail-usa/
+The latest addition to the Ancestor's Trail world map was the USA who have completed a trail in the Mohonk Preserve in New York State on April 28th.
+This is being led by an Evos consortium team comprised of Glenn Geher, Aron Wiegand and Olivia Jewell - all from SUNY (the State University of New York).
+The University has a long history of organising a variety of outreach events, and their trail will take place in a beautiful location as well as being a highly faithful representation of the Ancestor's Tale book. http://evostudies.org/the-ancestors-trail-usa/